-I. Meeting with the individual - Advise them that their role is at risk of redundancy and explain why this is the case.
+1. Meeting with the individual - Advise them that their role is at risk of redundancy and explain why this is the case.
 Confirm that you are looking for alternate roles within the business or group of companies and that you encourage them to do the same.
-At this meeting you should share an indicative view of the redundancy payment owing (remembering that redundancy payments are taxed more favourably https://www.ato.gov.au/Individuals/Working/Leaving-a-job/Redundancy-payments/).
-Send the individual home to consider their options with a document outlining the discussion.
+At this meeting, you should share an indicative view of the redundancy payment owing.
+(Remember that redundancy payments are taxed more favourably - ato.gov.au/business/your-workers/in-detail/taxation-of-termination-payments/) Send the individual home to consider their options with a document outlining the discussion.